jgarplind/babyloneian/readme.txt

-Right-click index.html and run with Firefox for minimal customization.
+Right-click index.html and run with Firefox for minimal customization!